 This potty training technique is simply modeling the behavior you want your kid to emulate.
 It seems simple, but giving them the authority over someone else going to the potty (even a toy) will help them feel responsible enough to master their own potty training.
 Your child will feel familiar with and confident about the routine by the time he tries it himself.

 Technique #2: Make a List, Check It More Than Twice

 This potty training method involves the same advice you probably give your child: use your words.

 Create a checklist of what you do when you go to the bathroom.
 It can be a simple checklist, something like: “pants down, underwear down, sit on the toilet, go, wipe, flush, wash.”
 Print copies of this checklist out and take a copy with you when you go to the bathroom.
-Use easily recognizable symbols (like a pair of jeans or bar of soap) so that your child can understand the list without reading it.
+Use easily recognizable symbols (like a pair of jeans or a bar of soap) so that your child can understand the list without reading it.

 When you come back, show your child that you have marked all of the boxes.
 And verbally walk them through each step.

 This potty training technique helps to normalize the act of going to the bathroom for your child.
-Best of all, it gets them used to using that checklist, which is a really useful way to make sure they don’t skip an important step, like washing their hands.
+Best of all, it gets them used to using the checklist, which is a really useful way to make sure they don’t skip an important step, like washing their hands.

 Technique #3: Outsource